Marvell Technology Inc. [MRVL] stock Reiterated by Wells Fargo analyst, price target now $62

-Marvell Technology Inc. [NASDAQ: MRVL] traded at a low on 08/27/21, posting a -3.00 loss after which it closed the day’ session at $61.34.
+Marvell Technology Inc. [NASDAQ: MRVL] gained 0.31% on the last trading session, reaching $61.51 price per share at the time.
 The company report on August 27, 2021 that Marvell Technology, Inc. Reports Second Quarter of Fiscal Year 2022 Financial Results.

 – Q2 Net Revenue: $1.076 billion, grew by 48% year-on-year.